-- Perform delegated medical acts. - Act as a witness under any circumstances or for any purpose. - Provide second signature/check for controlled drugs, blood products, and medications listed as requiring independent double-checking, double signing and documentation. - Provide telephone advice to discharged patients or their families. - Perform any skill or procedure for which the student has not attained competency without the clinical instructor, preceptor or staff present. - Take verbal or telephone orders. - Carry narcotic keys. - Remove medication from a medication cart / medication station system (e.g. Pyxis) without the supervision of the instructor or preceptor. - Login to any medication station system, computer system, and/or health record system as anyone other than yourself.
-This includes logging in as an instructor or preceptor. - Be left in sole charge of the department, work unit or any patient/resident. - Transport patients/residents alone when the presence of an RN is required. - Engage in behavior that causes or may cause physical, verbal, mental, or emotional abuse to a patient/resident. - Remove a medical record or a printout of the medical record from the work unit. - Falsify any patient/resident record or any other document prepared or used in the health care organization. - Eat, drink, and chew gum in patient/resident care areas.
+- Perform delegated medical acts. - Act as a witness under any circumstances or for any purpose, including medication administration. - Provide telephone advice to discharged patients or their families. - Perform any skill or procedure without the approval of the clinical instructor. - Take verbal or telephone orders. - Carry narcotic keys. - Remove medication from a medication cart / medication station system (e.g. Pyxis) without the supervision of the instructor. - Be left in sole charge of the department, work unit, or any patient/resident. - Transport patients/residents alone without facility staff. - Remove a medical record or a printout of the medical record from the work unit. - Discuss patient information outside of the immediate clinical environment. - Falsify any patient/resident record or any other document prepared or used in the health care organization. - Use of health care organization's telephones or other equipment for personal matters. - Eat, drink, and chew gum in patient/resident care areas.